-So here is what I just am going to tell you in this atmosphere summary side, that we need these spectra to learn about the atmosphere.
-You know on our Earth, we’re worried about parts per million of carbon dioxide for our climate change here on Earth, but another world may have ten times the carbon dioxide, not just a part per million or 100 parts per million million different, could have a thousand times or double or triple or way more or less, actually.
+So here is what I just am going to tell you in this “atmosphere summary” slide: that we need these spectra to learn about the atmosphere.
+You know, on our Earth, we’re worried about parts per million of carbon dioxide for our climate change here on Earth.
+But another world may have ten times the carbon dioxide, not just a part per million or 100 parts per million million different, could have a thousand times or double or triple or way more or less, actually.
 So we feel that we need to see the atmosphere to understand what’s going on.

 So for example, if there happened to be intelligent life on the Trappist worlds and they’re looking at our system, they would probably say, you know what, they would have their own press release and they would say look, there’s three habitable planets, Venus, Earth and Mars, because they’re about the same size, at least Venus and Earth are about the same size, the same mass.
 But we already know they’re very different.
 Venus is hot enough to melt lead, but our Earth is just a beautiful oasis.
 So we’d like to be able to see and to identify gases that might be produced by life, such as oxygen, methane and other gases.
 We can do this in the future with new telescopes that are being built right now and that will launch in the future.

 So now just to end up, before we get to our conversation, both technical and theological, I actually wanted to share some of these travel posters with you.
 So we can’t go there yet, we don’t know what they’re really like, we try to piece things together so NASA made these beautiful travel posters.
 This one says “Kepler 186f, where the grass is always redder on the other side.”
 So you are all muted but hopefully you’re smiling or laughing a little, and that’s because, remember, I told you about Trappist-1.
 It’s a small, very cool, very red star.
-There’s no sunlight, yellow sunlight, on that planet, those planets would be red light.
-So people like to speculate, this is not very scientific but just speculation, are plants red?
-Instead of having, you know, plants that are harvesting yellow light, they have to harvest red or infrared light.
+There’s no sunlight, yellow sunlight, on that planet – those planets would be red light.
+So people like to speculate – this is not very scientific, but just speculation – are the plants red?
+Instead of having, you know, plants that are harvesting yellow light, they have to harvest red or infrared light?

 “Relax on Kepler-16b, the land of two suns, where your shadow always has company.”
 And this particular planet, and at least a dozen like it, are known to have two suns.
 That means they actually orbit two stars, and you would literally see two sunsets.